system76/docs/content/ar-sandbox.md

 ![Sea Level just right](/images/ar-sandbox/8-E-sea-level-just-right-cdc5f0037b.jpg)

-You can experiment with different values for the sea-level to suite your preferences, but our recommendations here will give you a good starting point.
+You can experiment with different values for the sea-level to suit your preferences, but our recommendations here will give you a good starting point.

 Note that you can adjust the sea level at any time in the future without recalibrating your sandbox.